Reader in Computer Science

-I am a member of the Applied Computing and AI divisions in the department and a member of the MPCV research group.
+I am a member of the Applied Computing and AI divisions in the department and the director of the MPCV research group.

 I was a visiting academic at the Visual Information Processing and Protection (VIPP) group led by Mauro Barni at the University of Siena.

 I am a team member of the PathLAKE Centre of Excellence and a co-investigator on the PathLAKE cross-faculty research consortium comprising researchers from the University of Warwick, University Hospitals Coventry and Warwickshire NHS Trust, and Royal Philips.